 Source: Integral’s summary based on data from NEA and NDRC

-Industry believes that hydrogen cost should be around 30 RMB/kg to have competitiveness, benchmarking against diesel.
-Considering the total cost of storage, transportation, & refueling at 10-15 RMB/kg, hydrogen production cost should be lower than 15 RMB /kg.
+Industry believes that hydrogen cost should be less than 35 RMB/kg to have competitiveness, benchmarking against diesel.
+Considering the total ideal cost of storage, transportation, & refueling at 10-15 RMB/kg, hydrogen production cost should be lower than 15 RMB /kg.
 Accordingly, electricity price should be controlled below ~ 0.22 RMB/kWh in the case of water electrolysis.
 As the scaling up of renewable power generation, it’s expected to amount to 61% of primary energy sources in China by 2050, and its cost would drop to 0.3 RMB/kWh by 2025, and 0.2 RMB/kWh by 20352.
 By that time RE hydrogen using grid electricity will be economically feasible, and its production level will be further scaled up to satisfy domestic hydrogen demands.

 1.2 Low-cost electrolyzers as China’s core competitiveness

 Currently, the water electrolyzer made in China has absolute cost advantages over their overseas competitors, since it costs only one-fifth (alkaline) and one-tenth (PEM) of international average.
 The best case for alkaline-type is as low as 1500 RMB/kW (7.5 million RMB for a 1000m3/h equipment), according to our interview with an electrolyzer manufacturer in China.
 Several reasons are shown as follows: